Kloeckner & Co not in tie-up talks with Thyssenkrupp - CEO

-FRANKFURT, Oct 30 (Reuters) - German metals trader Kloeckner & Co KCOGn.DE is not holding talks with larger rival Thyssenkrupp TKAG.DE about a tie-up, its chief executive said on Wednesday, squashing speculation about a future cooperation in the near-term.
+FRANKFURT/DUESSELDORF, Germany, Oct 30 (Reuters) - German metals trader Kloeckner & Co KCOGn.DE is not holding talks with larger rival Thyssenkrupp TKAG.DE about a tie-up, its chief executive said on Wednesday, quashing speculation about a future cooperation in the near-term.

-"And we don't expect that there will be a significant change," Gisbert Ruehl told journalists during a conference call following third-quarter results, adding the group had currently "no big interest" in consolidation.
+"There are currently no talks," Gisbert Ruehl told journalists during a conference call following third-quarter results.
+"And we don't expect that there will be a significant change," Ruehl said, adding the group had currently "no big interest" in consolidation.

-Ruehl said that Kloeckner & Co was currently more focused on fixing its own operational issues, adding the company was rather in a wait-and-see mode with regard to Thyssenkrupp's Materials Services division.
+Ruehl said that Kloeckner & Co was currently more focused on fixing its own operational issues following a recent profit warning, adding it was rather in a wait-and-see mode with regard to Thyssenkrupp's Materials Services division.

+A spokesman for Thyssenkrupp declined to comment.
+Shares in Kloeckner & Co were down 1.2% while Thyssenkrupp's stock was down 2% following the news.

 Sources had told Reuters in August that Thyssenkrupp and Kloeckner & Co were in talks over future cooperation in materials trading, but were not working on a near-term takeover.